tankh99/tp/docs/DeveloperGuide.md

 * 1a.
 The query has no parameters specified.

     * 1a1.
-CogniCare returns all information about all patient (returns the entire AddressBook).
+CogniCare returns all information about all patients (returns the entire PatientList).

     Use case ends.